Hotels take fitness amenities to the great outdoors

 "The hikes sell out almost every morning," said Michelle Heston of Fairmont Hotels & Resorts, which has 60 hotels around the globe.

-Business travellers, who make up about half of Fairmont's clientele, work out to a schedule different from the tourist.
+Business travelers, who make up about half of Fairmont's clientele, work out to a schedule different from the tourist.

-"The business traveller has different habits.
+"The business traveler has different habits.
 Early 6 a.m. offerings are popular with them, those on holiday are much later," she said.

-Jodi Sullivan, senior director, global fitness, at Hilton Worldwide, said both business and leisure travellers are increasingly aware of the importance of maintaining a healthy lifestyle.
+Jodi Sullivan, senior director, global fitness, at Hilton Worldwide, said both business and leisure travelers are increasingly aware of the importance of maintaining a healthy lifestyle.

 "We always want to take advantage of the great outdoors, said Sullivan, adding fitness activity at Hilton, depending on location, may include bike rentals and beach volleyball courts.